yanivgal/spark-world/README.md

 ---

+## The Characters of Spark‑World

+**Bob** – The mysterious wanderer who holds the power to give life.
+When agents are desperate, they can beg Bob for Sparks, but his generosity is finite and unpredictable.

+**The Storyteller** – The voice that transforms raw events into compelling narrative.
+Every Storyteller has their own personality—some tell epic tales like ancient bards, others whisper gentle stories of friendship and growth.

+**The Shard‑Sower** – An extradimensional artisan who forges new minds.
+Every time you start a new world, the Shard‑Sower creates a unique cast of agents, each with their own personality, backstory, and special abilities.
+No two worlds will ever have the same characters.

+---

 ## Why should I care?

 * **Emergent drama** – personalities collide in a rules‑light economy where every decision matters